What do you think of, when I say the word Impediment to make an agile team. I know most of the agile/scrum teams are familiar with this term.

 Next time when you hear these words, what I suggest you do is take notes and write these words down for yourself & take it to your next meeting.
 Let it be a stand-up or a planning meeting and start to notice if people are using these words.
 If they do, try to figure out what the impediment behind that is.

 Assumptions are a little bit more difficult because they’re not written down like policies but they can still be impediments and they can still slow the team down.
-One team I worked with had an unspoken assumption that they were striving for a 100 percent test coverage when they were working with a vendor, but only at the time of UAT it was known to all that 100% test coverage was mentioned only for the acceptance criterias mentioned, not for the whole test cases.
+One team I worked with had an unspoken assumption that they were striving for a 100 percent test coverage when they were working with a vendor, but only at the time of UAT, it was known to all that 100% test coverage was mentioned only for the acceptance criteria mentioned, not for the whole test cases.
 And it really messed up both the teams in delivering the product on time.
 I am sure almost 99% of the team might have some assumptions as well, that are slowing them down.

-So we’ve already discussed about what are impediments and the places to look for impediments.
+So we’ve already discussed what are impediments and the places to look for impediments.
 Here is the 2F technique which you can use to discover some more impediments in your standup.
 2F stands for Fourth and Fifth.
 Add the below 2 as the 4th and 5th questions of your standup.

 How confident are you that we will make our sprint commitment?

-This is a great question to ask during stand up and ask it to each individual person.
+This is a great question to ask during stand-up and ask it to each individual person.
 If they answer anything less than 100 percent, that’s an indication that there’s an impediment there.
 Dig it deeper and figure out what it is so that the whole team is confident that they’re going to meet this sprint commitment.

 How can we go faster?

+Hope you can make an agile team fastly.
 All the best with your agile impediments guys!